Man killed when car crashes into concrete embankment on I-295 off-ramp in Fayetteville

-The crash happened around 4:45 at the intersection of the I-295 off ramp and Raeford Road.
-Police found a vehicle that had collided with the embankment and been torn in multiple pieces.
+The crash happened around 4:45 at the intersection of the I-295 off-ramp and Raeford Road.
+Police found a car that had collided with the embankment and been torn in multiple pieces.

-A 38-year-old man was ejected from the vehicle and died at the scene.
-He was not identified in a release.
+James Lee Quigley was ejected from the Buick LaCrosse he was driving, Quigley died at the scene.
+He was 31 years old.

 I-295 in Fayetteville is currently closed from Cliffdale Road to Raeford Road due to a deadly crash earlier this AM.
 Avoid the area while police investigate.#ABC11 #Traffic— Kim Deaner (@kimdeanerabc11) January 15, 2021